By Heather Endresen

 As the segment booms, more ETA programs are being created at business schools around the world.
 The programs teach students exactly how to go about searching for a good business to buy, how to raise debt and equity capital, how to transition into ownership, and ultimately grow the company into something bigger and stronger than before.

-One such program was founded by Royce Yudkoff, professor of management practice at Harvard Business School (HBS) along with Richard Ruback, professor of corporate finance at HBS, a decade ago.
+One of these programs was founded by Royce Yudkoff, professor of management practice at Harvard Business School (HBS) along with Richard Ruback, professor of corporate finance at HBS, a decade ago.
 The two have since co-authored the book, HBR Guide to Buying a Small Business.

 He says it takes a special person to buy these businesses.
 “The person needs to be capable of doing two things.
 One is they have to have the training and skills to run a small firm, but they also have to know how to raise capital and organize an acquisition transaction.
 Having those two skills together is pretty rare.”

-Yudkoff attributes the growing interest in the program to increased awareness, as well as larger forces in the economy—including the number of small companies coming up for sale along with the fact that careers in large companies seem less secure or predictable than they were 20 years ago.
+Yudkoff attributes the growing interest in the program to increased awareness, the number of small companies coming up for sale, and the fact that careers in large companies seem less secure or predictable than they were 20 years ago.

 That is a result of the boom in the private equity asset class.
 “What you see in fund-less sponsors are a lot of younger private equity fund managers that are leaving funds and doing it on their own, or investment banker types that are leaving and doing it on their own.
 I think a couple of factors drive that.
 One, as the private equity asset class increased, these expats have also increased.
 And as capital availability has increased, the likelihood of executing that strategy has gone up, and a lot of people are able to leave private equity funds and investment banks and do it on their own,” says Slenzak.